Mission and History

 LBBC was founded in 1991 by radiation oncologist Marisa C. Weiss, MD, in response to a woman's need for breast-cancer-related information, connection and support after completing treatment.
 In our early years, Dr. Weiss ran LBBC out of the third floor of her home using volunteers.
 Few resources existed for women affected by breast cancer, and LBBC focused exclusively on the post-treatment experience.
 In 1996, Jean A. Sachs, MSS, MLSP, became Living Beyond Breast Cancer’s first executive director (now chief executive officer).
 Ms. Sachs has increased LBBC’s budget from $100,000 to more than $4 million per year, increased the size of the staff and expanded our programs and services.

 Today, LBBC has expanded to assist women at all stages of diagnosis, treatment and recovery.
-Our mission includes offering specialized programs and services for the newly diagnosed, young women, women with advanced breast cancer, women at high risk for developing the disease, and African-American and Latina women.
+Our mission includes offering specialized programs and services for the newly diagnosed, young women, those living with metastatic breast cancer, African-Americans, those diagnosed with triple-negative breast cancer and LGBT people affected by breast cancer.
 We also offer programs for caregivers and healthcare professionals to help them better meet the needs of women affected by breast cancer.